Integration & Alerting

 The PPM thresholds are programmable and thus can be varied by room to match the conditions in that room.

-HALO was purposely designed to look similar to a smoke detector in order to mask its function as a vape detection tool.
+HALO was purposely designed to maximize efficiency of airflow which shortens the response time to an event.
 HALO is an effective tool to detect vape but will have obvious limitations if a person uses some physical methods to obscure their vaping.
 Filtering through clothing, opening of windows, etc. can lower the levels of chemicals reaching its sensors.
+Third party testing has been done and proven effective, even when blown in a jacket.

 Does HALO record video or audio?